 The first target (T1) can be used by scalpers and by those exiting the first half of their position.
 From time to time, a profit of 10R or more is made on these second-half positions.
 (If the report was published daily and not twice weekly, the second target (T2) would be updated throughout the life of the trade idea.
 In the meantime, then, the T2 levels will not be included.)

-As part of the service, nightly videos discussing watch list names in a briskly-paced format will be furnished.
+As part of the service, nightly videos discussing Watch List names in a briskly-paced format will be furnished.
+Based on subscriber feedback on the Testimonials page, the videos are popular as a means of furthering subscribers’ education.

-The universe for swing trader setups will primarily include aggressive growth titles, but may also encompass the Nasdaq 100 and the S&P 500.
+The universe for swing trader setups will primarily include aggressive growth titles, but may also encompass the S&P 500.